 Distance Learning FAQs

-Please note: the DLP course is currently (December 2016) under full review and the revised course description, together with the subjects will be published shortly.
+Please note: the DLP course (as of mid-2017) is under full review and the revised course description, together with the subjects will be published shortly.

 Please contact us with any enquiries at +27 21 788 4116